Anbeeld/ACAI/docs/analysis.md

 Main file: `events/Anbeelds_AI_Robots.txt`

 `aai_robots.1` creates robot-pop construction orders on colonies with free tile space, avoiding planets already growing too many robot pops.
-For machine intelligences and empires with the `synthetic_age` flag, it builds the top-tier robot pop (`buildable_robot_pop_4`).
+For machine intelligences and empires with the `synthetic_age` flag, it builds the top-tier robot pop (`buildable_robot_pop_4`); machine intelligences are allowed up to 2 simultaneously growing robot pops (count < 2), while other empires are limited to 1 (count < 1).
 For other empires, it requires monthly energy income > 5 and picks the highest unlocked tier (synthetic, droid, robot), spending 100 minerals each time.

-Known quirk: the machine-intelligence branch checks `aai_var_energy_income_medium`, which is never produced anywhere in the repository (see quirks, item 1).
+Known quirk: the machine-intelligence branch checks a variable name that is never produced anywhere in the repository, making the condition always evaluate to zero/default (see quirks, item 1).

 ## 8. Fleet production, composition, and delivery